aws-samples/serverless-genai-food-analyzer-app/README.md

 #### Product Summary and Generative Recipe:

-- **Implementation**: Using AWS Lambda for server-side logic, Amazon Bedrock as a generative artificial intelligence (GenAI) building platform, Anthropic Claude as Large Language Models (LLM) and Stable Diffusion XL from StabilityAI as diffusion model for generating images.
+- **Implementation**: Using AWS Lambda for server-side logic, Amazon Bedrock as a generative artificial intelligence (GenAI) building platform, Anthropic Claude / Amazon Nova as Large Language Models (LLM), Stable Diffusion XL/ Amazon Nova Canvas from StabilityAI as diffusion model for generating images.

 - **AI Model Development**: Choosing the LLM model had an impact on response quality and latency.
-Ultimately, we chose Anthropic Claude 3 Haiku as a good ratio between latency and quality.
+Ultimately, we chose Amazon Nova  Micro as a good ratio between latency and quality.

 - **AI-Generated Images**: Prompting for an image is very sensitive and was a challenge to generate an image that truly highlights the nutritive features of products.
 To craft the prompt, we used a first LLM to generate the prompt based on product nutritive features.
 This technique is similar to a self-querying for vector databases.
 Using multi-shot prompt-engineering also helped a lot to improve the quality of the prompt.